morphar/rescuelife/README.md

 ## Notes
 It seems like some pictures and videos are totally gone from the service.
-My personal result was 4656 out of 9504 files.
 This is why the applications skips already tried and failed images and videos.
 You can retry failed images and videos, by adding the flag: ```-retry```

+My personal final result was 4656 out of 9504 files.